semgrep/semgrep-docs/docs/semgrep-ci/running-semgrep-ci-with-semgrep-cloud-platform.md

 # Running Semgrep in continuous integration (CI) with Semgrep Cloud Platform

-Run Semgrep in your continous integration (CI) pipeline to scan your repository for code vulnerabilities and other issues.
+Run Semgrep in your continuous integration (CI) pipeline to scan your repository for code vulnerabilities and other issues.
 Connect your CI pipeline with Semgrep Cloud Platform to:

 * Block pull or merge requests (PRs or MRs) based on the rule that generated the finding.
 * Scan many repositories and manage their findings in bulk.